KennaSecurity/toolkit/tasks/connectors/cylera/readme.md

-## Running the Cylera task
+# Running the Cylera task

-Cylera provides security, operations, network and clinical data in real-time.
-Use this toolkit gets data from Cylera.
+Cylera provides security, operations, network and clinical data in real time.
+Use this toolkit task to get data from Cylera.

 To run this task, you require the following **Cylera** information: